MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/packages/public/index.md

 ## type Client

 Client is a representation of authentication client for public applications as defined in the package doc.
-For more information, visit https://docs.microsoft.com/azure/active-directory/develop/msal-client-applications.
+For more information, see [documentation on MSAL client applications](/azure/active-directory/develop/msal-client-applications).

 ```go
 type Client struct {